 * Why are there 2 different articles for masculine words?

-Masculine words ending in a consonant will use the -ът article when they are the subject of the sentence, and the -а article when they're not.
+Masculine words ending in a consonant will use the long -ът article when they are the subject of the sentence, and the short -а article when they are the object:

 "Мъжът говори" - The man is talking

 "Аз говоря с мъжа" - I'm talking with the man

 In the second sentence, "I" is the subject and "the man" is the object, thus it gets the -а article.

 The long definite article (-ът) is also used for the subject completement after a linking verb (that is, a verb that is used to re-identify or describe its subject, like "to be").